DaveGut/tpLink_Hubitat/README.md

  	c.
 Robot Vacuum Cleaner.
 Not in Support Plan.

 ### Tapo Hub connected devices not currently supported:
 	a.
-Remot Dimmer Switch (S200D).
+Remote Dimmer Switch (S200D).
 Will install as newWiFi device.
 Need developerData to finish development.
  	b.
 Switch (S210, S220).
 Will install as newWiFi device.
 Need developerData to finish development.